Barbara's Best Bakery

 - Real bits of buns, banana bread, bread, brownies, or bagels (optional)

-Tell the children they will go to Barbara’s bakery to buy baked goods and listen for words that start with the /b/ sound, such as buns, bagels, brownies, and banana bread.
+The children will go to Barbara’s bakery to buy baked goods as they listen for words that start with the /b/ sound, such as buns, bagels, brownies, and banana bread.

 Buy baked goods at Barbara's Bakery with Bs